travis/factual-clojure-driver/README.md

 The :user parameter is required, and specifies the identity of the end user that is submitting the data.
 This may be you, or it may be one of your users.

 # Flag
+NOTICE: Server support for this feature is still under development.
+You are getting a preview of how this driver will support the feature.
+If you try using this feature now, you may not get a successful response.
+We will remove this notice once the feature is fully supported.
 The <tt>flag</tt> function lets you flag a Factual entity as problematic.
 For example:

 ```clojure